eiske/pokemon-api-challenge/README.md

 Challenge is based on the creation of a website that lists the generations of Pokémon games and their details.

-## Framework

-This aplication is generated with [ReactJS](https://reactjs.org/docs/getting-started.html)

 ## Installation

 - Download/Clone the project from this repository.